 Some can be used to cool down and help skin irritations and problems.

-Some of them boost the immune system and help the body because of their antibacterial, anti-inflammatory properties.
+Some of them boost the immune system and help the body because of their antibacterial, anti-inflammatory essential oils and their properties.

 So it is a good thing to have them in your cabinet when fighting headaches, respiratory problems, etc.